Psycojoker/prosopopee/README.md

 A `build` folder will be created in the current directory, containing an index.html, static files (css & js) and pictures.

+## TODO

+* write documentation on how to overwrite the templates
+* allow to overwrite static files (for that we need a merge mechanism)
+* be mobile responsivepouetpouet (this mean css + resize pictures)
+* probably moar sections + allows to add legends on pictures or something like that

+## Licence

+GPLv3+

 ## Credit

 > 16:57 &lt;meornithorynque> et tu as besoin d'un nom ?<br>